*daily rates in Riga based on a 1 day rental (24hr period) and for guidance purposes only.

 Most visitors to Riga, arrive at Riga International Airport, 10km from the city.
 From there it is easy to drive into the city via the E22 and P133 highway.
 Alternatively, you can take bus route 22 or the Airport Express shuttle service.
 International coach services connect Riga to Poland

-and the Ukraine.
+.
 A train service is available to Russia and Estonia.
 To get around the city, you can use the tram, trolleybus or bus service.

 What Sort of Things can I see?

 You can go to the top of St Peter’s Church (there is an elevator!) and see the spectacular Riga skyline.
 To get a real feel of the city, take a walking tour around the cobblestone streets of the old city.
 Don’t forget to look out for the art nouveau buildings scattered around the city centre.
 Latvia is known as ‘the land that sings’ and the Opera House is a prime example of its cultural heritage.
 Also visit the 5 bridges that cross the River Daugava, they date from 1914 to the present.
 Each bridge has its own history and its own story.